StefanoIncardone/kaylang/LANGUAGE_REFERENCE.md

 ## Integers

-Integers, of type `int`, are represented in source code as base 10 numbers, and are represented in memory as signed 64 bit values:
+Integers, of type `i64`, are represented in source code as base 10 numbers, and are represented in memory as signed 64 bit values:

 ```kay